psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 >
 > Edgmond, Newport, Hodnet, Market Drayton, Ellesmere, Welshampton, Whittington, Oswestiy, tVestfelton, Kinnerley, Baschurch, Rodington, Pulverbatch, Berrington, and Wellington. `[The version quoted from *Notes and Queries* in Hazlitt's *Brand* (I. 220), comes, I feel sure, from Hordley.
 The curious will find my collection in the volume of *Shreds and Patches* for 1885. ]` They all vary more or less from each other, but on the whole the Market Drayton version seems the purest and oldest :
 >
-> ' Soul t soul a for a Soul-cake!
+> 'Soul t soul a for a Soul-cake!
 > I pray, good missis, a soul-cake!
 > An apple or pear, a plnm or a cherry,
 > Any good thing to make us merry.